coq-tactician/coq-tactician.github.io/index.md

 ## Trying an example

 Tactician should now be ready to work.
 Tactician makes two tactics available to you.
-First, `suggest`, will provide you with a list of tactics that the system thinks will be useful for the current proof state.
+First, `suggest` will provide you with a list of tactics that the system thinks will be useful for the current proof state.
 Second, `search` will try to automatically synthesize a proof for the current goal.
 We give an example that is also presented in our paper.
 For this, start CoqIde using

 ```
 coqide &